Fikayomi31/alx-system_engineering-devops/0x00-shell_basics/README.md

-creating a script that copy all htmlfrom current to parent directory
+Creating a script thatmoves all file biginning with an uppercase letter to the directory